-11.4 Identification of Analytes
+11.4 Sample Analysis

-- 11.4.1 Identify a sample component by comparison of its retention time to the retention time in reference chromatogram.
-If the retention time of an unknown compound corresponds, within limits, to the retention time of a standard compound, then identification is considered positive. - 11.4.2 The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
+- 11.4.1 Table 1 summarizes the recommended operating conditions for the HPLC.
+Included in this table are retention times and MDLs that can be achieved under these conditions.
+The UV detector is recommended for the determination of naphthalene, acenaphthylene, acenaphthene and fluorene.
+The fluorescence detector is recommended for the remaining PAHs.
+An example for the separation achieved by this HPLC column is shown in Figure 1.
+Other HPLC columns, chromatographic conditions, or detectors may be used if the requirements of Section 10.5 are met. - 11.4.2 Calibrate the system daily as described in Section 9.0. - 11.4.3 Inject 5-100 μ L of the sample extract or standard into the HPLC using a high pressure syringe or a constant volume sample injection loop.
+Record the volume injected to the nearest 0.1 μ L, and the resulting peak size in area or peak height units.
+Re-equilibrate the HPLC column at the initial gradient conditions for at least 10 minutes between injections. - 11.4.4 Identify the analytes in the sample by comparing the retention time of the peaks in the sample chromatogram with those of the peaks in standard chromatograms.
+The width of the retention time window used to make identifications should be based upon measurements of actual retention time variations of standards over the course of a day.
 Three times the standard deviation of a retention time can be used to calculate a suggested window size for a compound.
-However, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 11.4.3 Identification requires expert judgement when sample components are not resolved chromatographically, that is, when GC peaks obviously represent more than one sample component (i.e., broadened peak with shoulder(s) or valley between two or more maxima).
-Any time doubt exists over the identification of a peak in a chromatogram, appropriate confirmatory techniques need to be employed such as use of an alternative detector which operates on a chemical/physical principle different from that originally used, e.g., mass spectrometry, or the use of a second chromatography column.
+However, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 11.4.5 Identification requires expert judgement when sample components are not resolved chromatographically, that is, when GC peaks obviously represent more than one sample component (i.e., broadened peak with shoulder(s) or valley between two or more maxima), or any time doubt exists over the identification of a peak in a chromatogram, appropriate confirmatory techniques need to be employed such as use of an alternative detector which operates on a chemical/physical principle different from that originally used, e.g., mass spectrometry, or the use of a second chromatography column. - 11.4.6 If the response for a peak exceeds the working range of the system, dilute the extract with acetonitrile and reanalyze. - 11.4.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.